staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 ### Add a 360 video player
 _Look in Chapter 3 for inspiration_

-1. Place a 360 video in the Assets/_Presenter/_Your Project/Video folder.
+1. Place a 360 video in the Assets/StreamingAssets folder. !!Important!!
+It has to be in this folder!

 2. From Assets/_Presenter/Prefabs, nest a "360 Player" prefab under a "Chapter" prefab in your scene.

-3. In the inspector for the 360 Player, in the Media Player section click the little folder icon and select Browse and select your imported video.
+3. In the inspector for the 360 Player, in the Media Player section click the little folder icon and select StreamingAssets and select your imported video.

 ### Add custom objects to a chapter